 5 Reasons You’ll Fall in Love With Sri Lanka

 Slightly under the radar with all of the culture, scenery, and food of its surrounding neighbours, Sri Lanka has so much to offer and experience in the south of Asia.
-Our Flightie Isabelle Pare visited this beautiful country with On The Go Tours and fell in love.
+Our Flightie Isabelle Pare visited this beautiful country and fell in love with it.
 Here are 5 reasons why you’ll fall in love with Sri Lanka, too.

 1. The Scenery

 The natural beauty of this country is remarkable.
 It’s home to hundreds of species of plants and trees and has many lakes scattered over its valleys.
 Nature is predominant here because there are no highways, only single lane roads to travel all parts of the country.

 Sri Lanka is home to all kinds of wildlife including elephants, monkeys, jaguars, snakes and birds.
 I was fortunate to do a Udawalawe National Park Jeep safari to see wildlife in its natural habitat.
 Watch out for the monkeys, though!
 Our tour leader told us that they are opportunists, so if they see an open window or you flaunting a pastry – they will go for it.
 If you’re minding your own business, there’s nothing to worry about.